ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-The GoVPPMux API lets other plugins to create their own API channels to communicate with VPP using the GoVPP core.
-The channel can be either buffered or unbuffered.
+The GoVPPMux API lets other plugins create their own API channels to communicate with VPP using the GoVPP core.
+The channel can be buffered or unbuffered.
 The channel passes requests and replies between VPP and your plugin.

-Create a channel in the `Init`.
-First, add a variable of `Channel` type to have the VPP channel available for all HelloWorld methods:
+Create a channel in the `Init()`.
+Add a variable of `Channel` type to have the VPP channel available for all HelloWorld methods:
 ```go
 type HelloWorld struct {
 	vppChan api.Channel